-The arms of cycling sunglasses need to be robust enough to safely hold the sunglasses in place over even the roughest terrain.
+The arms of cycling sunglasses need to be robust enough to safely hold the glasses in place over even the roughest terrain.
 Often, tacky rubber inserts are added to increase friction without causing discomfort.

 High-quality models will also have reassuringly stiff arms and hinges without any play.
 If you’re spending a quite substantial sum of money on sunglasses, you want to know they’re built to last.

-Everyone has a different-shaped face and nose, so sunglasses with adjustable or interchangeable nose pieces can offer a more personalised fit.
+Everyone has a different-shaped face and nose, so cycling sunglasses with adjustable or interchangeable nose pieces can offer a more personalised fit.